jmayereup/cloze-maker/README.md

 # cloze-maker
-A simple cloze exercise generator for blogs.
+A web component to generate cloze exercises.

 Add the script to your server and link to it with script tags.
 <script src="file location"></script>